msguo11/GapR_seq_analysis/README.md

 # GapR_seq_analysis
 Python code for "High-resolution, genome-wide mapping of positive supercoiling in chromosomes" by Monica S. Guo, Ryo Kawamura, Megan Littlehale, John F. Marko, and Michael T. Laub

-Please contact Monica at msguo@uw.edu for any questions regarding the code in the paper
+Please contact Monica at msguo@uw.edu for any questions regarding the code in the paper.
+For data, please see https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152882